2015-2020 Strategic Plan

 The strategic planning process began with a community survey released at the beginning of the school year in August 2014.

 Color Print Edition (16 pages)

 An editorial in the Dalton Daily Citizen called the survey "…a great opportunity offered by the school board for you to tell its members and other school officials the direction the school system needs to go and how it should get there."

 The feedback was tremendous!
 More than 1,100 staff and community members responded to seven questions.
 Their answers helped principals and district administrators who comprised a 24-member strategic planning committee to prioritize the district's greatest challenges, specify what students need to learn to be successful, and define the evidence that will evaluate the quality of education in Whitfield County Schools.

 Team leaders used Robert W. Ewy's book, Stakeholder-Driven Strategic Planning in Education: A Practical Guide for Developing and Deploying Successful Long-Range Plans, to guide the process.

 Strategic Planning Process

-- Review survey feedback from more than 1,100 responses from educators, school families, and community members.
+- Reviewed survey feedback from more than 1,100 responses from educators, school families, and community members.

-- Define educational and financial priorities based on answers to survey questions.
+- Defined educational and financial priorities based on answers to survey questions.

-- Review and revise the Whitfield County Schools Vision, Mission, and Beliefs to ensure alignment with community feedback.
+- Reviewed and revised the Whitfield County Schools Vision, Mission, and Beliefs to ensure alignment with community feedback.